patbenatar/frizz/README.md

 rake frizz:release:production  # Build and deploy production: example.com
 rake frizz:release:staging     # Build and deploy staging: staging.example.com
 ```

+##### Custom bucket names

+If your buckets aren't named following the S3 static site naming conventions
+(maybe you're putting a CDN in front of it and not using S3 static site
+hosting), you can set a `bucket:` key along for each environment in `frizz.yml`
+and it will be used to determine where to upload the build to.

 ### Settings and Variables for each of your environments